12 Excellent Tips for Safe and Secure Web Browsing in 2021

 Two-step verification adds an extra layer of security to your online accounts.
 You can see it in practice when you sign in to your email account.
 Two-step authentication does not only rely on your password but also asks you to enter a code sent to your mobile device, or you are prompted to add your fingerprint or click on a button sent via an app.

 This type of security that a two-step authentication gives you is best if you keep sensitive content in your smartphone or email accounts.
-It is an effective way of securing your online browsing activity also.
+It is an effective way of securing your online browsing activity.

-Your cache memory stored in your web browser contains sensitive information of all kinds, personal data, passwords, cookies, browsing data.
+Your cache memory stored in your web browser contains sensitive information of all kinds, personal data, passwords, cookies, and browsing data.
 But this also means that your data is vulnerable to cyber-attacks and online hackers.
-Deleting your cache data is a safe way that prevents sites to access your privacy settings and steal sensitive data.
+Deleting your cache data is a safe way that prevent sites from accessing your privacy settings and stealing sensitive data.

 This data can contain your private photos, credit card details, passwords, browsing data, login data, shopping cart details, etc. You can automate this feature by deleting browser cookies and cache data on fixed days of the week.
-Of you can also do it regularly every week.
+You can also do it regularly every week.

 Having different email addresses for different purposes makes it harder for spammers to get to your true identity.
 It is just like creating many online identities for yourself.